HueyNemud/hyrax-dev-docker/README.md

 ``docker run -p 3000:3000 --name hyrax-demo hyrax-demo``

-2. You should already be ale to connect to Hyrax at http://localhst:3000
+2. You should already be able to connect to Hyrax at http://localhost:3000

 3. Create the default admin sets and works (see the [Hyrax devlopment guide](https://github.com/samvera/hyrax/wiki/Hyrax-Development-Guide)):